The Onion: Print edition

 The Onion revived its print edition in August 2024, as a paid subscription with monthly issues.
-To promote the relaunch, The Onion printed a special 40,000-copy run for the Democratic National Convention that month.
-As of August 2025, The Onion has 53,000 subscribers.
+To promote the relaunch, The Onion printed a special 40,000-copy run for the 2024 Democratic National Convention that month, which was held in their headquarters city of Chicago.
+As of March 2026, the print edition of The Onion had 65,000 subscribers.

 Regular features

 Regular features of The Onion include: